 To be honest, for a long I never took guidelines like the pyramids serious.
 They were just one bit of information in the jungle of advises.
 I wanted to break through this chaos and invested a lot of time into learning nutrition top down, until I got the big picture.

 Yes, in the end, its all about eating whole foods with a good variety and you are mostly good.
 A claim that everybody knows somehow.
 But still millions of people pay with their lifetime and quality.
-I believe, that having the big picture about nutrition is not too hard, once well told.
-And I want to paint this picture through my articles.
-So that everyone can understand and make educated choices about their lifestyle and enjoy life overall better and longer.
+I believe, living a healthy lifestyle is not too hard.
+I want everybody to be able to make educated choices about their lifestyle and enjoy life overall better and longer.

 To make smart choices, it is important to understand why to make them.
 The legitimate reason for a healthy choice can be either found on the surface of the pile of information, or deep down in the world of science.
 I therefore try to follow the concept “as scientific as necessary, as simplified as possible”.
 For the nerds like me I try to link sources on hot topics.